despidel/Thesis/README.md

 python -m infer.controlnet_infer --mode concat --max_follow_ups n --num_subjects m --run_name <inference_name>
 ```
 where n is the maximum number of follow-ups per subject and m is the maximum number of subjects in the test set used for inference.

+## 7. Result Analysis
+Produced results can be further analysed using `Results_Analysis` Jupyter Notebook.